 Boil the Cabbage:

-Gently lower the entire head of cabbage into the boiling water.
-Let it cook for roughly 10-15 minutes or until the outer leaves are tender and easy to separate.
+Gently add the entire head of cabbage into the boiling water.
+Cook this for 10-15mins or until the outer leaves gets soft and comes out easily.

 Occasionally turn the cabbage so it cooks evenly.